C. Annie Hart

 I am a self taught artist born in southern Illinois in the 90's.
 I travelled across the Mississippi to attend Saint Louis University, where I obtained Bachelors degrees in Chemistry and Applied Mathematics.
 While at SLU, I researched the origins of life by investigating the influence of salt on the hydrolysis of proteins in the Bracher lab.

 I recently obtained my PhD in Physical Chemistry from Washington University in Saint Louis.
 My doctoral research in the Mabbs lab focuses on the reaction information contained in the angular distributions of velocity map images of photoelectrons.
+That material is a major source of inspiration for my artwork.

 Artist Statement